Human Ribonucleases involved in host defence

 Our lab is working on the development of novel antibiotics based on the structure-functional knowledge of human secretory RNases.

-Novel drugs are urgently needed to combat the emergence of bacteria multiresistant species.
-Understanding and targeting antimicrobial resistance is one of the global health priorities.
+Novel drugs are urgently needed to combat the emergence of multiresistant pathogen species.
+Understanding and targeting antimicrobial resistance is one of the global health surveillance priorities.
 Our research group has a longstanding consolidated experience in the structure-functional characterization of human secreted RNases, a family of small cytotoxic proteins expressed by epithelial and blood cells upon infection.
 Host defence RNases belonging to a unique vertebrate specific gene family, show an unusual rapid evolution rate, a trait characteristic of innate immunity proteins, providing adaptation to an ever-changing pathogen exposed environment.
-Antimicrobial proteins have thus been selected through evolution to work as anti-infective agents against a wide variety of pathogens.
-We are currently pursuing the development of new scaffolds by structure-based design to engineer novel antibiotics.
-In particular, we are aiming to target bacterial resistance forms, as biofilm communities and macrophage dwelling bacteria.
+Antimicrobial proteins have thus been selected through evolution to work as anti-infective agents against a wide variety of pathogen intruders.

 Our research involves the following projects:

-- Design of novel antimicrobial peptides against biofilms and macrophage intracellular bacteria
+- Design of novel antimicrobial agents against biofilms and macrophage intracellular bacteria

-- Search for structural recognition patterns for RNA targeting
+- Search for structural recognition patterns for pathogen RNA targeting

 - Search for novel antibiotics to fight antimicrobial resistance